TENNLab-UTK/Conversion-Networks/markdown/11_Cart_Pole.md

 It has been set up so that the observations are received as values, and they are converted to spike trains that go into the original networks.
-The subnetwork labeled "Figure 21" isolates the spikes on L and R from timesteps 33 through 56, and then the subnetwork labeled Figure 14 counds them and compares them.
+The subnetwork labeled "Figure 21" isolates the spikes on L and R from timesteps 33 through 56, and then the subnetwork labeled Figure 14 counts them and compares them.

+This network is in [networks/pole_converted.txt](networks/pole_converted.txt).